 Here are the essential members you should have on your team:

-Whether you're starting a record label, running a band, or just want to build a DIY music project for fun, you need to have certain team members.
+Whether you’re starting a record label, running a band, or want to build a DIY music project for fun, you need to have certain team members.
 These “essential” team members will be there to help when all other support is gone.
-If you run your own show and plan to release music/album, these are the members you should find.
+If you run your show and plan to release music/an album, these are the members you should find.

 You’ll need someone to oversee the A&R process and make sure all your artists are signed to a record deal.
 The A&R manager will also negotiate contracts, check budgets, and make sure everyone’s in line with their musical direction.

 These are the guys who will help you make music.
 They can be producers, engineers, and songwriters — they all make the world go round!